sshuttle/sshuttle/README.rst

   The above is probably what you want to use to prevent local network attacks such as Firesheep and friends.

-(You may be prompted for one or more passwords; first, the local password to become root using either sudo or su, and then the remote ssh password.
+(You may be prompted for one or more passwords; first, the local password to become root using sudo, and then the remote ssh password.
 Or you might have sudo and ssh set up to not require passwords, in which case you won't be prompted at all.)